-Siamese fighting fish is a name often used to refer to betta fish in general, but the name is actually specific to the species Betta Splendens, which is the species most often sold in stores.
+Siamese fighting fish is a name often used to refer to betta fish in general, but the name is specific to the species Betta splendens, which is the species most often sold in stores.

-There are approximately 70 species of betta, but almost all of those sold in pet stores are the species Betta Splendens.
+There are approximately 70 species of Betta, a genus in the gourami family (Osphronemidae), but almost all of those sold in pet stores are the species Betta splendens.

-Bettas are available in a wide variety of colors, including red, blue, orange, yellow, green, purple, brown, and black.
-They may be solid, bi-colored, multi-colored, marbled, piebald, or variegated.
-There are a variety of fin types as well.
+Bettas are available in a wide variety of colors, including red, blue, orange, yellow, green, purple, brown, white and black.
+They may be solid, bicolored, multicolored, marbled, piebald, or variegated.
+There are many fin types as well.

-Bettas typically live about three years, but it's possible for them to live longer than that with good care.
-Male bettas may be as much as old as a year when they're sold in shops, allowing for full color and fin development.
+Bettas typically live for about two to five years, but they can live longer than that with good care.
+Male bettas may be as old as a year when they're sold in shops, allowing for full color and fin development.
 Female bettas are generally about six months old when they're offered for sale.

 What Do Bettas Eat?

-What If My Betta Refuses to Eat or Spits His Food Out?
+What If the Betta Refuses to Eat or Spits Out Its Food?

 Can a Betta Be Kept in a Vase?

-Bettas are not well suited to keeping in a plant vase because they require good water quality and warm water temperatures to thrive.
+Bettas should not be kept in a plant vase, because they require good water quality and warm water temperatures to thrive.
 Those conditions are more readily provided by keeping them in a filtered and heated aquarium.

-Bettas should be in water that is at least 78 F for optimal health.
-When you're breeding bettas, the water temperature should be above 80 F. Bettas will become lethargic as water temperatures get lower, particularly when the temperature drops below 75 F.
+Bettas should be in water that is between 76 and 81 degrees Fahrenheit for optimal health.
+When you're breeding bettas, the water temperature should be above 80 degrees Fahrenheit.
+Bettas will become lethargic as water temperatures get lower, particularly when the temperature drops below 75 degrees Fahrenheit.

 How Often Should the Water Be Changed?